Yachats, Oregon: Geography

+Climate

 The climate of Yachats is relatively mild throughout the year because of the moderating effects of the ocean currents.
 Temperatures rarely drop below 30 F in the winter or rise above 75 F in the summer.
 The highest recorded temperature, however, was 100 F in July 1961 and the record low was 1 F in December 1972.
 Snow is uncommon and only occurs in rare offshore flow events with deformation banding in Arctic fronts and overrunning low pressure systems that move inland to the south, but rainfall is quite heavy through the winter months and several storms come out of the Gulf of Alaska each winter.